MarkWme/ARMProject/blog/Anatomy of a Template.md

-# The No Faff Guide to Azure Resource Manager
+# The Faff-Free Guide to Azure Resource Manager

 ## Anatomy of a Template